One of the last frontiers?

 Writing a last will and testament is a classic financial chore--which many people assume costs a lot of money and requires hours (or days or weeks or months) of focused time with an attorney.

 But that’s changing, too.
+And after all, millennials need wills, too.

 Young people are thinking differently about protecting their families.
 And in doing so, they are dragging Gen Xers and Baby Boomers along with them.